Greening Our Urban Environments!

 Conversations with Makers, Doers, Entrepreneurs and exceptional people who are rethinking the standard and creating solutions for Humanity’s tomorrow, today!

-- Episode 11.
-Native Plants for Conscious Gardens with Rusty Schmidt from the Long Island Native Plant Initiative
+- Planting native, environmentally conscious gardens with Rusty Schmidt of The Long Island Native Plant Initiative

 We are a passionate team of environmental enthusiasts!
 We envision a future where people can live self-sufficiently, harmonize with the Earth, and share the surplus with their families and communities.